 Chocolate for breakfast?
 If you're looking to fight inflammation, you've got a green light.
-Raw cacao is packed with flavanols.
+Raw cacao is packed with flavanols7.
 Flavanols are a type of phytonutrient or a natural chemical that a plant produces to help protect the plant from from things like bugs and disease and have anti-inflammatory and antioxidant properties when consumed by people.
-Cacao actually has the highest concentration of flavanols on a per weight basis compared to all other foods, but flavanol content does decrease the more cacao is processed (so raw cacao will have more health benefits compared to a piece of milk chocolate).
-Some studies show that the consumption of cacao may help lower blood pressure and may even have some positive effects on blood cholesterol levels.
+Cacao actually has the highest concentration of flavanols8 on a per weight basis compared to all other foods, but flavanol content does decrease the more cacao is processed (so raw cacao will have more health benefits compared to a piece of milk chocolate).
+Some studies9 show that the consumption of cacao may help lower blood pressure and may even have some positive effects on blood cholesterol levels.
 More research is needed in this area though.

 You'll want to make this breakfast the night before, but it takes just minutes: Stir 1½ tablespoons of raw cacao powder, 1 tablespoon of honey or maple syrup, 1 teaspoon of vanilla extract, and a pinch of fine-grain sea salt into 1 cup of milk of choice until combined.
 Add in 3 tablespoons of chia seeds, stirring until they're well distributed.
 Place in the fridge overnight, stirring after about 20 minutes and one hour.
 In the morning, the chia will have turned thick and gelatinous, and you'll have a beautiful, dessert-inspiring breakfast.